ronimk/CLIChess/README.md

 <br>
 <br>
 The original project requirements did not include any special moves (En Passants, Castling or Promotions).
-Therefore my first idea was to focus mainly on the parsing of the moves given in the algebraic chess notation form.
+Therefore my first idea was to focus mainly on the parsing and analysis of the moves given in the algebraic form.
 Once I had gotten all the basic moves done, I felt that I wanted to try more: I wanted to make a real chess program usable for any chess player to practice on (that's why there exists the possibility to take back as many moves as the user likes, for example).